PraveerSinghh/Filmoria/README.md

 ## 🚀 Features

-🌟 **Dynamic Hero Section** – Displays a featured movie with background 🔎 **Smart Search** – Instantly search movies/shows as you type (auto-suggest after 3+ letters).
+🌟 **Dynamic Hero Section** – Displays a featured movie with background.
+🔎 **Smart Search** – Instantly search movies/shows as you type (auto-suggest after 3+ letters).
 🎭 **Genre Filter** – Filter movies by categories like *Action, Comedy, Animation, Drama,* etc.
 🎞️ **Continue Watching** – Resume from where you left off via localStorage.